 Who May File a Wrongful Death Lawsuit in North Carolina?

 North Carolina law pertaining to wrongful deaths specifies that the administrator or executor of the deceased person’s estate may bring a wrongful death lawsuit.
 In some instances, a surviving spouse, parent, or an adult child may serve as executor.
 The suit seeks compensation on behalf of the estate and the legal beneficiaries who typically are the surviving spouse and children.

 If the individual who died had a written will, the executor named in the will serves as the personal representative who may bring a wrongful death case.
 If the person died without a will, then the court appoints an administrator of the estate and the administrator is responsible for bringing the claim.

 What is the Statute of Limitations for Filing a Wrongful Death Claim?

 The survivors of an individual killed in an accident or a representative of the person’s estate have two years from the date of death to file a wrongful death lawsuit in North Carolina.
 In certain cases, more than two years may be allowed to file a lawsuit.

-It is important to consult with a knowledgeable attorney as soon as possible about your family’s loss because of the amount of time needed to gather evidence and file a wrongful death lawsuit before expiration of the statute of limitations.
+It is important to consult with a knowledgeable attorney as soon as possible about your family’s loss because of the amount of time needed to gather evidence and file a wrongful death lawsuit before the expiration of the statute of limitations.

 Contact Our North Carolina Wrongful Death Lawyers Today